D3PLOT2HDF5

 d3plot2hdf5 is a file converter that transforms LS-DYNA's d3plot binary files into HDF5.
 It is free for non-commercial use.

-Typically, d3plot binary files are either used in conjunction with LS-PrePost, or with some proprietary third party applications such as, e.g., Oasys D3PLOT, and the tools developed and distributed by Dynamore.
+Typically, d3plot binary files are either used in conjunction with LS-PrePost, or by some proprietary third party applications such as, e.g., Oasys D3PLOT, and the tools developed and distributed by Dynamore.
 Apart from these commercial software products, a freely available tool for processing d3plot files is provided by qd-eng.
 It features a python API and is also capable of exporting the contents of d3plot files into HDF5 files.

 Our aim is to provide a fast, secure, and lossless conversion from d3plot to HDF5.
 Thanks to its BSD-like license HDF5 can be easily incorporated into both commercial and non-commercial applications.
 Therefore, powerful tools for further postprocessing can be developed on top of d3plot2hdf5.
 E.g., d3plot2hdf5 automatically creates an XDMF file, which references the HDF5 data and which can immediately be processed by freely available visualization tools like ParaView or VisIt as well as by the proprietary ANSYS product EnSight.